ably77/istio-ambient-argocd-quickstart/k3d-quickstart/README.md

 Would you prefer to perform this exercise on a public cloud rather than a local KinD cluster?
 Then check out these alternative versions of this post:

-From Zero to Istio Ambient + Argo CD on GCP in 15 minutes!
+- From Zero to Istio Ambient + Argo CD on GCP in 15 minutes!
-From Zero to Istio Ambient + Argo CD on EKS in 15 minutes!
+- From Zero to Istio Ambient + Argo CD on EKS in 15 minutes!
-From Zero to Istio Ambient + Argo CD on AKS in 15 minutes!
+- From Zero to Istio Ambient + Argo CD on AKS in 15 minutes!
+- From Zero to Istio Ambient + Argo CD on kind in 15 minutes!
 If you have questions, please reach out on the Solo Slack channel.

 Ready?
 Set?
 Go!